Everyone loves a great comeback story.

 The recession walloped Reno’s gambling industry, leaving the city with empty casinos and scores of vacant, bank-owned homes.
 More than 40% of local homes were foreclosed on in 2009, and hundreds of homeless people set up an encampment downtown.
 The free fall of home prices didn’t stop until 2011.
 By then, many homes had lost half the value they had in 2005.

 “The recession made people aware that we need a diversified economy.
-Relying entirely on the gambling and tourism industry is notdurable strategy,” says Mehmet Serkan Tosun, an economics professor at the University of Nevada-Reno.
+Relying entirely on the gambling and tourism industry is not a durable strategy,” says Mehmet Serkan Tosun, an economics professor at the University of Nevada-Reno.
 The new strategy?
 Making Reno a haven for doing business: offering cheap real estate, virtually no corporate taxes and no personal income taxes, and investing in higher education to supply more skilled workers.

 Reno has since scored big names like Tesla, Apple and the data security company Switch.
 And those casinos?
 They’re filling up again.
 Put your chips on black.
 Trust us.